auth0-samples/auth0-jquery-samples/04-Authorization/README.md

-# Auth0 jQuery Calling an API
+# Auth0 jQuery Authorization

-This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
-The calls to the API are made with the user's `access_token`.
+This sample demonstrates how to include user authorization in a jQuery application with Auth0.

 ## Getting Started